f18m/microirrigation-control/README.md

 ## Firmware and Software Design ##

-Both the remote node and the lime2 nodes have custom firmware written in C and based upon Texas Instruments BSP and MRFI packages for CC1110.
+Both the remote node and the lime2 nodes have custom firmware written in C and based upon Texas Instruments BSP and MRFI packages for CC1110
-The directory with the source code is "firmware-cc1110-lime2-remote"; it contains a project for the [IAR Embedded Workbench for 8051](https://www.iar.com/iar-embedded-workbench/) IDE.
+(its datasheet is available on Texas Instruments website at http://www.ti.com/lit/ds/symlink/cc1110-cc1111.pdf) The directory with the source code is "firmware-cc1110-lime2-remote"; it contains a project for the [IAR Embedded Workbench for 8051](https://www.iar.com/iar-embedded-workbench/) IDE.
 Unfortunately if you need to change it (you will probably need unless you use exactly the same evaluation module from TI with the same pinout), you have to either buy the IAR software or use the 30days evaluation trial;
 indeed the 4-kb limited edition is not suitable for any project employing CC1110 radio.